theharmy/OverKeys/docs/user-guide/learning-mode.md

 ## Implementation Notes

 - Learning Mode takes precedence over custom color settings
+- Thumb keys (bottom row) use the "Key(not pressed)" color setting from the Colors tab
 - You can toggle Learning Mode on/off without affecting your saved color preferences
 - When disabled, OverKeys will return to using your custom color settings